davegarvey/redis-cluster-docker-quickstart/README.md

 1. Create the containers, volumes and network using Docker Compose

         docker-compose up

+   This will start outputting the logs into the terminal window

-2. Update scripts to be executable
+2. In a new terminal window, update the scripts to be executable

         chmod +x *.sh

-3. Run the create cluster script and enter 'yes' when prompted
+3. Run the create cluster script

         ./create-cluster.sh

+   You will need to enter 'yes' when prompted

 You now have a Redis Cluster running!